Master of Education in Teaching, Learning & Advocacy (MTLA)

 The College of Charleston is one of the most robust and comprehensive institutions for the study of teaching, learning and advocacy with an international reputation for excellence.
 Through the program, students focus on methods for improving educational practices, policies, and learning environments for students, especially those in poverty.
 All students complete a set of six (18 credits) core courses that develop the following skills: research, advocacy, policy analysis, self-reflection, and the application of theory to practice.

 The M.Ed. in Advocacy and Equity is designed to meet the demands of working educators.
-Students deepen their knowledge and skills in one of four concentrations: Curriculum and Instruction, Diverse Learners, New Literacies or Science and Math.
+Students deepen their knowledge and skills in two concentration areas: Curriculum and Instruction and Diverse Learners.
 Each concentration involves 18 credit hours.

 Concentration Areas: